Xiaolong-6/iv_fitter_webui_mvp/docs/SCHEMA_STABILITY.md

-# Schema stability for 1.0 candidate
+# Schema stability

-The following schemas are considered stable for the 1.0 candidate branch:
+The following schemas are compatibility-sensitive:

 - `ParameterSpec`
 - `ComponentSpec`